denten-books/plain-text/0-intro.md

 remote data centers and with each other.
 And yet, I continue to read electronic books as if they were familiar, immutable, and passive objects: just books.
 I think of them as intimate artifacts---friends even---wholly known to me, comforting, and warm.
-The electronic book is at once much less and much more than those things.
+The electronic book is none of those things.
 Besides prose, it keeps my memories, pictures, words, sounds, and thoughts.
 It records my reading, sleeping, and consumption habits.
 It tries to sell me things, showing me advertisements for cars, jewelry, and pills.
 It comes with a manual and terms of service.
 It is my confidant, my dealer, my spy.

 ## 0.1 Displacement